 - PMC Free PDF

 - Comparison of Substances in Combined Oral Contraceptives Used in Acne Vulgaris, Hirsutism, Migraine, and Dysmenorrhea.
-[Review]Med Sci Monit.
+[Journal Article]Med Sci Monit.
 2026 Feb 22; 32:e949520.MS

 - Statistics from 2024 have shown that 50% of young women use contraception.
 Nowadays, it is not only used to prevent pregnancy.
 Positive effects of this treatment can be seen in cases of acne vulgaris, hirsutism, and painful menstruation.
 A controversial topic is the use of combined oral contraception (COC) in women with migraine with aura - it is contraindicated, but for headaches associated with…